 8 November 2019

-The Bill would ensure that unaccompanied asylum-seeking children receive legal advice.
+The Unaccompanied Asylum Seeking Children (Legal Advice and Appeals) Bill would require unaccompanied asylum seeking children to be provided with legal advice.
 It would also extend the deadline for these children to appeal an asylum decision.
-The aim is to make the asylum process fairer for these vulnerable young people.
+The aim is to improve access to fair legal help and allow more time for appeals.

 Generated 21 February 2026